newrelic-experimental/nr-students-edition/README.md

 503 - Something went wrong with Github API
 ```

+## Script to extract domains from JetBrains repository
+For New Relic validation we are using the Jet Brains repo.
+To create list of domains in your project do following steps:
+- Clone repo with domains https://github.com/pup500/jetbrains-swot
+- Set up the variables of the script.
+The scripts in located in './scripts'
+- Run command `python scripts/domain-extractor.py`

+After performing those steps you should have list of domains.
+This repo contains domain list generated at 17.08.2021.
+Domains are updating rare in JetBrains repo.

 ## Testing
 To run the tests use ```npm test``` command on the project.